New-Creta/Rex/_docs/src/documentation/test_projects.md

 And that's it.
 You can run any fuzzy tests in the entry, divide it up into different function calls, etc..
 The goal is that you call as many systems as possible, you don't know the input you're giving them, the goal is just that they don't crash.

+#### Commandline Project Generation
+There's a quick way of generating a fuzzy test project by using the rex pipeline.
+The following command will generate a new fuzzy test project called `MyRexFuzzyTestProject` and put it under the `1_engine` solution folder

+`py _rex.py fuzzy-test -create -project=MyRexUnitTestProject -solution_folder=1_engine`